Relintai/pandemonium_engine_docs/03_usage/19_plugins/editor/02_making_plugins.md

 it is a powerful way to create specialized editors without having to delve into C++ modules.

-You can make your own plugins to help yourself and share them in the `Asset Library ( https://pandemoniumengine.org/asset-library/ )` so that people can benefit from your work.

 ### Registering autoloads/singletons in plugins

-It is possible for editor plugins to automatically register `autoloads ( doc_singletons_autoload )` when the plugin is enabled.
+It is possible for editor plugins to automatically register `autoloads` when the plugin is enabled.
 This also includes unregistering the autoload when the plugin is disabled.

 This makes setting up plugins faster for users, as they no longer have to manually